By: F11-03 Since: Feb 2020 Licence: MIT

 The

-then parse the filter command to determine if the filter output should be by price range or tags
+FilterCommandParserthen parse the filter command to determine if the filter output should be by price range or tags

-This process returns a newFilterCommand
+This process returns a newFilterCommandobject. -

 The